4 Ways to motivate sales team

 Do your sales teams have everything they need to sell efficiently and successfully?
 Believe it or not, many sales representatives are out in the field with limited knowledge and access to the information and data they need to close a sale.
 This is where sales enablement can help.
 Click here to find out, ‘what is sales enablement?’

 By giving your sales teams the latest information about products, as well as helpful content, knowledge and tools, they’ll be able to sell more effectively as well as believe more in your products – something which makes selling much easier!
 This approach adds value to customer interactions, and by incorporating DAM software, your sales teams will be able to find the documents and content they need within seconds, rather than relying on email chains and outdated versions.
 This also means sales pitches can be customised and much more effective.

 Sales are competitive and of course, some competition is healthy within this high-pressure environment.
 However, sales individuals who are consistently going head-to-head against each other can quickly turn relationships sour.
-Therefore, you must create a working environment that encourages competitiveness but also nurtures collaboration, training and support within this demanding role.
+Therefore, you must create a working environment that encourages competitiveness but also nurtures collaboration, training and support within this demanding role to motivate sales team.
 A happier, healthier working environment that is filled with individuals who are supportive and helpful, can improve sales performances higher.

 Not everyone is motivated by money, some want additional holiday days, more time off, or flexible hours.
-Understanding what perks and incentives your sales teams want can help you tailor specific benefits to the right people.
+Understanding what perks and incentives your sales teams want can help you tailor specific benefits to the right people to motivate sales team.
 If those who want additional holiday days know that it’s on the table, then they’re more likely to reach for it, as opposed to a voucher for a meal at a restaurant.

 Final Thoughts- How to Motivate Sales Team!